 As awareness grows among non-technical audiences of the perils of hacking resulting from more and more things in their lives and businesses becoming connected, government involvement in attempting to regulate is also increasing.

 This is evident as the Australian government just recently published a draft ‘IoT Security Code’ as it looks at initiatives to address security in the internet of things (IoT) as part of its 2020 Cyber Security Strategy.
-The principles are fundamentally similar to that published by the IoT Security Foundation and recently updated in release 2 of its IoT Security Best Practice Guideline.
+The principles are fundamentally similar to that published by the IoT Security Foundation in its IoT Security Best Practice Guides.
 These freely available guidelines help IoT products and services developers address the varied security issues that must be addressed to deliver a safe, secure, trusted and mature end product.

 The IoT Security Foundation says the pressure is mounting upon creators of IoT products and services to ensure what they deliver is truly compliant and can be trusted by their customers.

 The guidelines cover everything from secure device boot, operating system, credential management and encryption to secure software and software updates policy.
 In the latest release 2 of its guidelines, in addition to reviewing and updating its existing 11 guides, it added three topics:

 Secure boot process guidelines